SUMMARY

 • VENOM: None

-• PREVALENCE: Somewhat common
+• PREVALENCE: Uncommon

 • ACTIVE PERIOD: Active at night

-• KEY ID FEATURES: Olive green or brown body with faint black later stripe and yellow or tan lower side, small rounded head, 30-40 cm when mature
+• KEY ID FEATURES: Olive green or brown body with black later stripe and yellow or peach lower sides, small flat head

 • BEHAVIOR: Slow moving and very docile, not quick to bite or musk